Tomasz Imieliński

-Tomasz Imieliński (born July 11, 1954 in Toruń, Poland) is a Polish-American computer scientist, most known in the areas of data mining, mobile computing, data extraction, and search engine technology.
+Tomasz Imieliński (born July 11, 1954, in Toruń, Poland) is a Polish-American computer scientist, most known in the areas of data mining, mobile computing, data extraction, and search engine technology.
 He is currently a professor of computer science at Rutgers University in New Jersey, United States.

 In 2000, he co-founded Connotate Technologies, a web data extraction company based in New Brunswick, NJ.
 Since 2004 till 2010 he had held multiple positions at Ask.com, from vice president of data solutions intelligence to executive vice president of global search and answers and chief scientist.
 From 2010 to 2012 he served as VP of data solutions at IAC/Pronto.

 Tomasz Imieliński served as chairman of the Computer Science Department at Rutgers University from 1996 to 2003.

-He co-founded Art Data Laboratories LLC company, and its product, Articker is the largest known database that aggregates dynamic non-price information about the visual artists in the global art market.
+He co-founded, with Celina Imielińska and Konrad Imieliński Art Data Laboratories LLC company, and its product, Articker is the largest known database that aggregates dynamic non-price information about the visual artists in the global art market.
 Articker has been under an exclusive partnership with Phillips auction house.